-Certain viruses such as the human immunodeficiency virus (HIV) can cause periodontal disease by weakening our immune system.
+Certain infections, such as the human immunodeficiency virus (HIV), can increase the risk of gum disease by weakening our immune system.

-Epidemiological studies have shown that HIV-infected populations, compared to non-HIV-infected populations, have more bone lysis and more gum recession.
+Studies have shown that HIV-infected populations have more bone loss and gum recession than non-HIV populations.

-Some medications significantly decrease salivary flow which is bad for our oral health.
-These include antihypertensives, narcotic analgesics, some tranquilizers and sedatives and antihistamines.
+Some medications significantly reduce salivary flow, which is bad for oral health.
+These include antihypertensives, narcotics, some tranquilizers, and sedatives.

-PreventionPlaque is made up of different types of bacteria that establish connections between them to survive and increase their pathogenic factor.
+PreventionPlaque contains different types of bacteria that work in synergy to survive and increase their aggressiveness.